thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 Designated Ports
 <br>Connections to other segments devices (downstream)

-*Just learned this - "A Cisco base MAC address is the primary, unique hardware address (often burned into the EEPROM) used to identify the switch itself, rather than a specific port.
+*"A Cisco base MAC address is the primary, unique hardware address (often burned into the EEPROM) used to identify the switch itself, rather than a specific port.
 It acts as the anchor for the device, commonly utilized as the bridge ID in Spanning Tree Protocol (STP) and for generating MAC addresses for VLANs (SVIs)"*

 <br>

 - SW2 burned in address: aabb.cc80.2b00 - however we can't trace layer 2 that way because we are using Cisco Modeling Labs and virtualized nodes of the same type use the same base MAC address...

-- We move on to use 'show cdp neighbors' and 'show spanning-tree vlan 10' to trace the layer 2 frames.
+- Use 'show cdp neighbors' and 'show spanning-tree vlan 10' to trace the layer 2 frames.
 Only Forwarding interfaces can carry HSRP Hello messages.

 <br>